 Jean Lafitte National Historical Park and Preserve

-Jean Lafitte National Historical Park and Preserve protects an array of natural and cultural resources in the historically diverse Louisiana Mississippi River Delta.
-The region, first settled 2,500 years ago, has become a melting pot of ethnicities, nationalities, traditions and cultures.
+Jean Lafitte National Historical Park and Preserve protects a rich array of natural and cultural resources in the historically diverse Louisiana Mississippi River Delta.
+The region, first settled 2,500 years ago, has become a fascinating melting pot of ethnicities, nationalities, traditions and cultures.
 Jean Lafitte National Park and Preserve highlights the area at its Acadian Cultural Center in Lafayette, Prairie Acadian Cultural Center in Eunice, Wetlands Acadian Cultural Center in Thibodaux, the Barataria Preserve in Marrero, Chalmette Battlefield and National Cemetery in Chalmette, and the French Quarter Visitor Center in New Orleans.
-Together they tell a complex story of the diverse peoples who played a role in the region’s history and development, among them the Spanish who gained control of the area in 1763, at the end of the Seven Years’ War.
+Together they tell a complex story of the diverse peoples who played a role in the region’s history and development.

 Pre-Contact: Evidence of Louisiana’s American Indian Past

 Nearly 2,500 years ago, Chitimacha, Houma, and other American Indian tribes populated the Mississippi Delta.
 These peoples had broad-based economies, permanent settlements, and seasonal camps that utilized the full range of environments and resources of the diverse and fertile region.
-Visitors can find evidence of their ways of life throughout the Jean Lafitte Historical Park and Preserve.
-For example, in the Barataria Preserve the “Bayou Coquille Trail” starts at the site of a prehistoric Indian village and continues for 0.5 miles through undisturbed wilderness.
-French settlers, who obtained the area through land grants in 1726, named the bayou for the mound of clam shells (coquilles) visible here.
-Later, hundreds of immigrants from Spain’s Canary Islands settled in the Indian village.
-Middens, mounds, and shell beaches that date to the early period of tribal habitation are still evident throughout the Barataria Preserve.
-The middens contain remnant piles of ancient meals such as discarded shells and bones.
+Today visitors can find evidence of their life ways throughout the Jean Lafitte Historical Park and Preserve.
+In the Barataria Preserve, for example, the “Bayou Coquille Trail” starts at the site of a pre-contact American Indian village and continues for .5 miles through undisturbed wilderness.
+Throughout the Barataria Preserve middens, mounds, and shell beaches date to this early period of tribal habitation.
+The middens contain remnant piles of ancient meals that often include discarded shells and bones.
 Burial mounds and foundation mounds (used to elevate housing structures above flood level) are also interpreted features of sites.

 European Contact: A Melting Pot of Cultures

-Beyond New Orleans, other peoples settled along the bayous and wetlands of the Louisiana Mississippi Delta and adapted to water-based lifestyles.
+Beyond the establishment of New Orleans, proper, other peoples settled along the bayous and wetlands of the Louisiana Mississippi Delta and adapted to water-based lifestyles.
 They pioneered new ways to live off the natural bounty by fishing, hunting, and trapping in the rich swamps, marshes, and coastal waters.
-Their lifeways and traditions spread westward onto the prairies of Southwest Louisiana where the land was well suited to raising cattle and farming rice and other cash crops.
+Their life ways and traditions eventually expanded further westward onto the prairies of Southwest Louisiana where the land was well suited to raising cattle and farming rice and other cash crops.

-Acadians from French Acadie (today Canadian Nova Scotia) began filtering into the region as early as the 1750s.
-When the British took control of the Acadie colony in the early 1700s, many Acadians were not cooperative and preferred to maintain their independence and freedom.
-By 1755, the British government began dispersing disloyal Acadian subjects to other colonies along the East Coast, the Caribbean, Britain, and France.
+Acadians, for example, began filtering into the region as early as the 1750’s.
+These settlers originated from French Acadie (today Canadian Nova Scotia).
+When the British took control of the Acadie colony in the early 1700’s, many Acadians were not cooperative British subjects, preferring to maintain their independence and freedom.
+By 1755, the British government began dispersing their disloyal Acadian subjects to other colonies along the East Coast, the Caribbean, Britain, and France.
+Many of these people eventually found themselves in southern Louisiana where they began settling the rural areas.
 By 1800, nearly 4,000 Acadians were in Louisiana.
-Over time, Acadians have intermarried with other groups including Spanish and American Indian peoples.
-Their unique traditions, styles, foods and music are reflected in the “Cajun” culture Louisiana is famous for today.
+Their unique traditions, styles, foods and music are largely cited as the early beginnings of the “Cajun” culture Louisiana is famous for today.

-Despite the cultural diversity in the region, the people of Louisiana found a common cause at the Battle of New Orleans on January 8, 1815.
+Despite the cultural diversity burgeoning in the region, the people of Louisiana found a common cause at the Battle of New Orleans, January 8, 1815.
 Under General Andrew Jackson, they joined in driving back the British in the last battle of the War of 1812.
 This victory secured the Louisiana Territory for the United States, promoted westward expansion, and encouraged national pride.
-Chalmette Battlefield and National Cemetery commemorates this battle and is the final resting place of more thanr 15,000 troops who fought in the Civil War, the Spanish-American War, World Wars I and II, and the Vietnam War.
+Chalmette Battlefield and National Cemetery commemorates this battle and is the final resting place of over 15,000 troops from the War of 1812 through the Vietnam War.